Skip to main content

 Related: How the Influencer Mailer Became the New Media Desk Side

-But how exactly has it impacted Public Relations?
+But how exactly has the impact of social media affected Public Relations?

 Well, here are 5 key ways social media has transformed the PR industry: